-Succulent plants that have been just moved from a shady location to direct sunlight are likely to get sunburn.
-Sunburn on a succulent shows the worst damage at the top and side that is facing the sun.
+Succulent plants just moved from a shady location to direct sunlight are likely to get sunburned.
+The sunburn on a succulent shows the worst damage at the top and side facing the sun.
 Ridges are more likely to burn than valleys along the plant stem.
-Sometimes, cacti have wide ribs and little spine protection and then sunburn will occur in between the ribs.
-A light burn will just be a whitish discoloring on the exposed areas.
-More severe burns will become a hard brown scar along the plant in whatever areas did not get shaded by spines or other parts of the stem.
+Sometimes, cacti have wide ribs and little spine protection, and sunburn will occur between the ribs.
+A light burn will be a whitish discoloring on the exposed areas.
+More severe burns will become a hard brown scar along with the plant in whatever areas did not get shaded by spines or other stem parts.

-If you catch a sun burned succulent at the whitish discoloring stage, you can undo the damage by getting it some shade protection.
-If the plant gets to the brown scaring stage, then the damage is permanent and the plant will have to grow out of it in time.
-Again, prevention is the best defense with sunburn.
+If you catch a sunburned succulent at the whitish-discoloring stage, you can undo the damage by getting shade protection.
+However, if the plant gets to the brown scaring stage, the damage is permanent, and it will have to grow out of it in time.
+So again, prevention is the best defense against sunburn.

-If you purchase a plant that has been sitting inside a store for some time, you will need to gradually move it into full sun.
-Do this by giving it full sun for a short period of time each day, and then regularly increase the length of time in the full sun over the course of a couple weeks.
+If you purchase a succulent plant sitting inside a store for some time, you will gradually need to move it into full sun.
+Do this by giving it full sun for a short period each day and then regularly increasing the time in the full sun over a couple of weeks.
 Keep in mind that some species do not ever want full sun all day.
-Also note that “full sun” in England is much different than “full sun” in Arizona.
-The stronger the sun where you live, the more careful you have to be to keep your plants sun burn free.
+Therefore, the stronger the sun where you live, the more careful you have to be to keep your succulents sunburn-free.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus